 In a sealed bid auction, bidders privately submit their one best offer in writing in a sealed envelope.
 The bids are opened privately by the auctioneer and seller.
 They do not reveal the bids to any of the participants.

-Keeping the bids private helps ensure that if all bids are too low for any of them to be accepted by the seller, the property is not stigmatised by having a perceived low value in the marketplace.
+Keeping the bids hidden helps ensure that if all bids are too low for any of them to be accepted by the seller, the property is not stigmatised by having a perceived low value in the marketplace.
 It also ensures that the auctioneer cannot collude and reveal a competing bid to another bidder privately or front-run a bidder and out-bid them.

 We explore here how the outcome of the ConstutionDAO experiment could have been vastly different with the use of Obscuro.